neo4j/neo4j-java-driver/README.md

 ### Java version

-To compile the code and run all tests, if you are running Java 8:
+To compile the code and run all tests, you first need to prepare the `neokit` submodule which is used for integration tests:

+    git submodule init
+    git submodule update

+Then if you are running Java 8:

     mvn clean install